volcengine/verl/docs/advance/rollout_is.md

 - `"geometric"`: Geometric mean (experimental)

 ### `algorithm.rollout_is_mode` (str)
-Bounding mode:
+Bounding mode for handling outlier IS weights:
-- `"truncate"`: Cap weights at upper threshold only
+- `"truncate"`: Clamp weights at upper threshold, no rejection (TIS)
+  - All samples used for training
+  - IS weights capped to prevent extreme importance ratios
+- `"mask"`: Rejection sampling via response_mask (MIS)
-- `"mask"`: Zero out weights outside [lower, upper]
+  - Rejects tokens/sequences with IS ratios outside [lower, upper]
+  - **Important**: Rejection applied to `response_mask`, NOT by zeroing IS weights
+  - IS weights remain as true ratios

 ### `algorithm.rollout_is_veto_threshold` (float)
+Per-token veto threshold for catastrophic outliers.
-Per-token veto threshold.
-If any token ratio < this, entire sequence is rejected.
+- If any token has ratio < this threshold, the entire sequence is rejected via `response_mask`
-Default: `1e-4` (ratio 10,000x off)
+- Default: `1e-4` (detects ratios 10,000x off)
+- **Important**: Veto applies rejection to `response_mask`, NOT by zeroing IS weights
+- IS weights remain as true ratios even for vetoed sequences

 ## Usage